Common Questions About Elderly Guardianship

 Who needs a guardian?
-Elderly adults may be in need of a guardian if they cannot effectively and safely meet their own health and wellness needs.
+Elderly adults may need a guardian if they cannot effectively and safely meet their health and wellness needs.
 For example, someone who needs help meeting their physical, mental, hygiene, and nutrition needs may qualify.
-A guardianship is typically reserved for people whose mental capacities have been reduced enough that another adult needs to step in.
-A conservatorship, on the other hand, is put in place when a person’s mental faculties are strong, but they need physical supervision or support.
+An elderly guardianship is typically reserved for people whose mental capacities have been reduced enough that another adult needs to step in.
+On the other hand, a conservatorship is put in place when a person’s mental faculties are strong, but they need physical supervision or support.

 There are four types of guardianship